nunchistudio/helix.go/documentation/from-zero-to-hero-second.md

   app = &App{
     JetStream: js,
   }

-  // Create a new stream in NATS JetStream called "demo-stream", for subject "demo". js.AddStream(context.Background(), &nats.StreamConfig{
+  // Create a new stream in NATS JetStream called "demo-stream", for subject "demo". stream, _ := js.CreateStream(context.Background(), jetstream.StreamConfig{
     Name:     "demo-stream",
     Subjects: []string{"demo"},
   })

+  // Create a new NATS JetStream consumer called "demo-queue". consumer, _ := stream.CreateOrUpdateConsumer(context.Background(), jetstream.ConsumerConfig{
+    Name: "demo-queue",
+  })

   // Create a new, empty context. ctx := context.Background()

-  // Start subscribing to the queue "demo-queue" on subject "demo".
-We pass the
+  // Start consuming messages from the queue "demo-queue" on subject "demo".
+We
-  // empty context previously created.
-The context in the callback function is
+  // pass the empty context previously created.
+The context in the callback
-  // a copy of one the passed, but now contains the Event object at the origin
+  // function is a copy of one the passed, but now contains the Event object at
-  // of the trace (if any).
-You can also create your own span, which will be a
+  // the origin of the trace (if any).
+You can also create your own span, which
-  // child span of the trace found in the context (if any).
-In our case, the
+  // will be a child span of the trace found in the context (if any).
+In our case,
-  // context includes Event created during the HTTP request, as well as the trace
+  // the context includes Event created during the HTTP request, as well as the
-  // handled by the REST router.
-At any point in time, you can record an error
+  // trace handled by the REST router.
+At any point in time, you can record an
-  // in the span, which will be reported back to the root span. js.QueueSubscribe(ctx, "demo", "demo-queue", func(ctx context.Context, msg *nats.Msg) {
+  // error in the span, which will be reported back to the root span. consumer.Consume(ctx, func(ctx context.Context, msg jetstream.Msg) {
     _, span := trace.Start(ctx, trace.SpanKindConsumer, "Custom Span")
     defer span.End()